Types Of Resistors – Applications, Conclusion And FAQs

 1. What are the different types of resistors?

-A. There are many types of resistors.
-The main classification of resistors is two types that are linear and nonlinear.
-These are further divided into subcategories.
-The linear resistors are divided into fixed and variable resistors.
-The nonlinear resistors are divided into a thermistor, photoresistor, varistor, and surface mount resistor.
+There are many types of resistors.
+The main classification of resistors includes linear and nonlinear types.
+Linear resistors are further divided into fixed and variable resistors, while nonlinear resistors include thermistors, photoresistors, varistors, and surface mount resistors.

 2. Which type of resistor is used in chargers?